Mahaoqu/TeamFormationAssistant/README.md

 Team members will be able to submit a form to consider them as part of project assignment.
 Final team assignment will posted on the homepage dashboard.
-We implement the dashboard and form using HTML, CSS, JavaScript
+We implement the dashboard and form using HTML, CSS, and JavaScript.

 ### Linting: Code Styling, Formatting and Syntax Checking:
 Flake8, ESlint, Prettier